 We view our school as an extension of each child’s family.
 As such, we work to develop a genuine partnership with parents.
 Parent participation and involvement is a significant aspect of our program.

-- Parents are welcomed and strongly encouraged to be a part of their children’s school life through parent participation, classroom visits and daily communication with teachers.
+- Parents are encouraged to participate in their children’s school life through parent participation, classroom visits, and daily communication with teachers.

 - Family events are scheduled throughout the year.